Self-watering planters or Sub-Irrigation planters (SIP) are the perfect choices for anyone wanting to take up container gardening.

 In this type, a small portion of the potting mix extends into the water reservoir and the soil, itself, acts as a wick.
 The tank is refilled through a tube or PVC pipe that runs from the top of the pot to the bottom.

 You can check the water level through the use of a gauge or by observing a viewing window.

 Which Plants Thrive In Self-Watering Containers?

 Generally speaking, any plant that likes consistently moist soil will do well in sub-irrigated planters.
-The planters were designed initially for vegetable gardening, but herbs, flowers, houseplants and even orchids can do well.
+The sub irrigated planter was designed initially for vegetable gardening, but herbs, flowers, houseplants and even orchids can do well.
 It all depends upon the style chosen and the substrate you use.

-For example, orchids do not actually like consistently moist soil, but they can do well in a SIP when planted in a porous substrate (e.g. LECA) and provided an alteration in watering schedule as described here:
+For example, orchids do not actually like consistently moist potting mix, but they can do well in a SIP when planted in a porous substrate (e.g. LECA) and provided an alteration in watering schedule as described here:

 How To Water Orchids In Self-watering Planters

 Here are a few examples of excellent plant choices suitable for SIP planting: